xiumin123/Face_inpainting/README.md

 ## Getting Started
-* download pretrained model,place this model under the floder src/model/model_pr https://pan.baidu.com/s/1pHgGfYht8vKq1tJyEpE6Iw 提取码: 7r9i
+* download pretrained model,place this model under the floder src/model/model_pr

+  https://pan.baidu.com/s/1pHgGfYht8vKq1tJyEpE6Iw 提取码: 7r9i
 * train:
+   * Before you train the model, you can choose the model variants in the "src/model" folder.
+You can modify the necessary parameters in "src/utils/options.py".
    * cd src
    * python train.py
 * test: